 Bell peppers are at their peak in the summer, so make them the main event!
 This Mexican dish fills fresh peppers with shredded chicken, plus good-for-you black beans, quinoa, and corn.
-With so much stuffing, it’s hard to believe you get two pepper halves for under 400 calories!
+With so much filling, it’s hard to believe you get two chicken-stuffed bell pepper halves for under 400 calories!

 The secret to making this dish healthy is using less cheese and subbing Greek yogurt for sour cream.

 Cook quinoa according to package directions; set aside.

 Sauté chicken in oil in a nonstick skillet over medium-high until a thermometer inserted into the thickest part registers 165°, about 7 minutes per side.
 Transfer chicken to a plate to cool; shred.

 Sauté jalapeño, scallion whites, and garlic in same skillet over medium-low heat until fragrant, 2–3 minutes.
 Deglaze skillet with lime juice, scraping up any brown bits.

 Combine beans, corn, ½ cup cheese, yogurt, cilantro, cumin, chili powder, coriander, salt, and black pepper with quinoa, chicken, and jalapeño mixture in a bowl.
 Arrange bell peppers in a 9×13-inch baking dish; spoon filling into peppers.
 Add 2 Tbsp. water to bottom of dish; cover with foil and bake 30 minutes.
 Remove foil; bake bell peppers until fork-tender, 10–15 minutes more.
 Top bell peppers with remaining ¼ cup cheese and scallion greens.